Capture method — Pole & line

 Criterion score: 0.75 info

-Indian Ocean stocks are managed by the Indian Ocean Tuna Commission (IOTC).
+This stock is managed by the Indian Ocean Tuna Commission (IOTC).
 Catches of Indian Ocean yellowfin tuna peaked in 2004 at over 500,000 t, dropped to around 250,000 t in 2009 and in recent years have stabilised at around 400,000 t.
-A stock assessment was carried out in 2018, indicating that the stock was overfished and subject to overfishing (spawning biomass, SB was estimated to be at 0.83 SB MSY and fishing mortality, F at 1.2 F MSY).
-There is some uncertainty in these estimates.
-Spawning stock biomass in 2017 was estimated to be 30% of the unfished levels.
-Provisional catch in 2017 was 409,101t - a little above the estimated maximum sustainable yield of 403,000t and higher than the 2013-2017 average of 399,830 t.
+A stock assessment was carried out in 2018, indicating that the stock was overfished and subject to overfishing.
+Spawning Biomass, SB, was estimated to be at 83% of levels associated with Maximum Sustainable Yield (0.83 SBMSY).
+Fishing mortality, F, was at 120% of levels associated with MSY (1.2 FMSY).
+There is some uncertainty in these estimates and a workplan is underway to address these uncertainties, although no new advice could be provided in 2019.
+Discussions were not progressed in 2020, owing to Covid disruption, but a special meeting is scheduled for March 2021 to plan a new stock assessment and improve management.

-Projections indicated that if 2017 catch levels were to be maintained there would be a high probability of the stock exceeding its limits (SSB would be less than 0.4 SSBMSY and F would be above 1.4 FMSY) by 2027.
-Reductions in catch of 20% or more (i.e. to around 327,000 t) would see the stock recovering to sustainable levels by 2027 with 50% probability.
+Provisional catch in 2019 was 427,240 tonnes, taking the 2015-2019 average catch to 424,103t.
+This is higher than the estimated Maximum Sustainable Yield, which is 403,000t.
+Projections indicated that if catches were maintained at 410,000t there would be a 90-94% probability of the stock exceeding its limits by 2027, meaning that SSB would be less than 0.4 SSBMSY and F would be above 1.4 FMSY.
+If catches were maintained at 450,000t, it is projected by 2027, the stock would either crash, or at least one fishery wouldn’t be able to take its catch due to absence of fish.
+Reductions in catch to around 327,000 t would be needed to see the stock recovering to sustainable levels by 2027 with 50% probability.

 The stock status has been driven by unsustainable catches of yellowfin tuna taken over the last five years, and the relatively low recruitment levels in recent years.